MonishacloudS/LMS/README.md

 - **Server-Side Rendering**: Course listing page uses SSR for better SEO and initial load performance
 - **Client Components**: Interactive pages use client-side rendering for real-time updates

+## Bonus Features Status

+The following bonus features from the assignment were **not implemented** in this submission, focusing instead on delivering a complete, production-ready core implementation:

+- ❌ **CI Pipeline (GitHub Actions/GitLab)**: Not implemented - Manual testing instructions provided in README
+- ❌ **Pagination & Filtering on GET /courses**: Not implemented - Endpoint returns all courses (suitable for small datasets)
+- ❌ **JWT Authentication**: Not implemented - Uses a default user ID for demonstration purposes
+- ❌ **Async Messaging**: Not implemented - Similar Courses service uses direct HTTP calls to LMS API

+### Rationale

+The focus was on delivering a **complete, well-architected, and tested** core implementation that demonstrates:
+- Clean architecture and SOLID principles
+- Comprehensive domain modeling
+- Full test coverage
+- Production-ready Docker setup
+- Complete API functionality as specified

+These bonus features can be added incrementally and are documented as future enhancements below.

 ## Trade-offs and Future Work

 ### Current Trade-offs